Khariphesh Temple

 Military Power

 While it pales in comparison to the combined forces of the entire Collected Prides, the military of the Khariphesh Temple is far more powerful than that of any single pride alone.
-Swelled by regular tithes of goods, technology, conscripted warriors and materiel, and supported by the Templar order, the Temple's forces are far more numerous than even the largest prides.
+Swelled by regular tithes of goods, technology, conscripted warriors and materiel, and supported by the militant Templar order, the Temple's forces are far more numerous than those of even the largest prides.

 The Temple's sheer power is made manifest in the immense temple complexes present on virtually every developed Zhren'thrar world.
 These monolithic constructions house Templars and other temple attendants, and act as both religious gathering places and power bases for the Temple's operations over a sector.
 Typically the most consolidated power centers in an area, these temple districts are often heavily fortified and contain extensive data networks, shipyards and supply depots.